andreaskaris/selinux-training/files/steps/0/description.md

 # Enabling / disabling SELinux temporarily

-1. Run `getenforce`.
+1. Run `getenforce`:

+     getenforce

    getenforce shows the current enforcement state.
 It is either of:
      Enforcing: SELinux enforces its policies.
      Permissive: SELinux reports violations, but does not enforce its policies.
      Disabled: SELinux is completely disabled.

-2. Run a script that makes a prohibited call:
+2. Run a systemd service that makes a prohibited call:

-   /usr/local/bin/cause-violation
+     systemctl start cause-violation

+   Observe the service's status:

+     systemctl status cause-violation

-   Observe the script's output.
-You should see the script failing.
+   You should see the service failing.
    Check if there are any SELinux violations with:

      journalctl -t setroubleshoot

 3. Set SELinux into permissive mode with:

      setenforce 0

+4. Check the current state of SELinux.
+It is now in permissive mode.
+You cannot disable SELinux from user space in RHEL 9.

+     getenforce

-4. Run the script again:
+5. Run the service again:

-   /usr/local/bin/cause-violation
+     systemctl start cause-violation

-   Observe the script's output.
+   Observe the service's status.
 What is happening now?

+     systemctl status cause-violation

    Check if there are any SELinux violations with:

      journalctl -t setroubleshoot

+   You will see the same SELinux violation, but this time it is not being enforced, it is only being reported.

+6. Enforce SELinux again:

+     setenforce 1